johanzi/gwas_gemma/README.md

 -Change the path of the file to import and indicate which phenotype is wanted and which name for this phenotype should be given

 ### run_gwas_gemma.sh
--Provide the two arguments (path to phenotype file and path to VCF file)
+-Provide the two arguments (phenotype file and VCF file).
+Note that the two input files should be located in the same directory.

 ### gemma_analysis.Rmd
 -Change dir_file and file.name variables